Best eco-friendly home and cleaning products

 However, because of its convenience, affordability and Prime student offer, Amazon is very popular among students, and we'd never tell you not to use it.

-If you'd like to keep using Amazon but want to buy more eco-friendly products, try shopping with their Climate Pledge Friendly filter.
-This will show you loads of great items from brands that are making an effort to be as kind to the environment as they can.
+If you'd like to keep using Amazon but want to buy more eco-friendly products, look out for the Climate Pledge Friendly feature.
+This will help you find out more about products' sustainable qualities.

 If you're hoping to live more sustainably, switching to a renewable energy provider is one of the best ways to reduce your carbon footprint.